grafana/grafana/docs/sources/reference/export_import.md

 # Export and Import

-Grafana Dashboads can easily be exported and imported, either from the UI or from the HTTP API.
+Grafana Dashboards can easily be exported and imported, either from the UI or from the HTTP API.

 ## Exporting a dashboard